 “My ethnic identity and gender identity are intertwined.
 I couldn’t be māhū without first identifying as Hawaiian, and claiming the identity of māhū comes with the responsibility of inhabiting masculine and feminine spaces in a responsible way.”

-~ Keoni Rodriguez
+~ Keoni Rodriguez (they/them)

 MA '23, Earth System Science